 Jimbilnan Wilderness Area

 The gypsum mudhills support and odd array of species, including Silverleaf Sunray, Palmer's Phacelia, Parry's Sandpaper Plant, a species of Desert Trumpet, Prickly Poppy, Desert Stingbush, and unfortunately, Russian Thistle and Saltcedar in the gullies.
-California (Las Vegas) Bearpoppy is reported to be here, but I saw none.
+Las Vegas Bearpoppy is reported to be here, but I saw none.

 The wilderness area is reported to support several sensitive plant species, including California (Las Vegas) Bearpoppy, Threecorner Milkvetch, and Sticky Buckwheat.